spack/spack/lib/spack/docs/basic_usage.rst

 .. code-block:: sh

+    # commit hashes
+   foo@abcdef1234abcdef1234abcdef1234abcdef1234    # 40 character hashes are automatically treated as git commits foo@git.abcdef1234abcdef1234abcdef1234abcdef1234

     # branches and tags
    foo@git.develop # use the develop branch
    foo@git.0.19 # use the 0.19 tag

-    # commit hashes
-   foo@abcdef1234abcdef1234abcdef1234abcdef1234    # 40 character hashes are automatically treated as git commits foo@git.abcdef1234abcdef1234abcdef1234abcdef1234

-Spack versions from git reference either have an associated version supplied by the user, or infer a relationship to known versions from the structure of the git repository.
-If an associated version is supplied by the user, Spack treats the git version as equivalent to that version for all version comparisons in the package logic (e.g. ``depends_on('foo', when='@1.5')``).
+Spack always needs to associate a Spack version with the git reference, which is used for version comparison.
+This Spack version is heuristically taken from the closest valid git tag among ancestors of the git ref.

+Once a Spack version is associated with a git ref, it always printed with the git ref.
+For example, if the commit ``@git.abcdefg`` is tagged ``0.19``, then the spec will be shown as ``@git.abcdefg=0.19``.

+If the git ref is not exactly a tag, then the distance to the nearest tag is also part of the resolved version. ``@git.abcdefg=0.19.git.8`` means that the commit is 8 commits away from the ``0.19`` tag.

+In cases where Spack cannot resolve a sensible version from a git ref, users can specify the Spack version to use for the git ref.
+This is done by appending ``=`` and the Spack version to the git ref.
+For example:

 .. code-block:: sh

    foo@git.my_ref=3.2 # use the my_ref tag or branch, but treat it as version 3.2 for version comparisons foo@git.abcdef1234abcdef1234abcdef1234abcdef1234=develop # use the given commit, but treat it as develop for version comparisons

-If an associated version is not supplied then the tags in the git repo are used to determine the most recent previous version known to Spack.
-Details about how versions are compared and how Spack determines if one version is less than another are discussed in the developer guide.

-If the version spec is not provided, then Spack will choose one according to policies set for the particular spack installation.
-If the spec is ambiguous, i.e. it could match multiple versions, Spack will choose a version within the spec's constraints according to policies set for the particular Spack installation.

 Details about how versions are compared and how Spack determines if one version is less than another are discussed in the developer guide.